 Remove the pupa from the opened-up pupal case by carefully inserting the forceps under the animal and gently pulling up (Figure 1F).
 The pupa will stick to the tip of the forceps (Figure 1G−H).

-Transfer the pupa with the help of the forceps to a glass-bottomed dish and deposit it on top of a small drop of gas-permeable halocarbon oil (Figure 1I).
-Hold the pupa gently by the head to avoid any possible tissue damage.
+Transfer the pupa with the help of the forceps to a glass-bottom dish and deposit it on top of a small drop of gas-permeable halocarbon oil (Figure 1I).
+Hold the pupa gently by the ventral side to avoid any possible tissue damage.

 Note: The drop of halocarbon oil has to be small, with a diameter approximately less than half the length of the pupa.
 Such amount is sufficient to adhere the pupa to the glass by capillarity and to correct the optics for oil immersion objectives.